avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-1-RadioButton.md

 });
 ```

-But sometimes it's more convenient to create an `EventHandler` on the `ToggleGroup`.
-This allows you to only create one `EventHandler` for the whole `ToggleGroup`.
+But sometimes it is more convenient to create an `EventHandler` on the `ToggleGroup`.
+This allows you to only create one `EventHandler` for the `ToggleGroup`.
 You can implement it using the following code

 ```java
 studyToggleGroup.selectedToggleProperty().addListener(